 This is by far the simplest you can do for your child.
-Never take their good behavior for granted.
+Never take their good behaviour for granted.
 Praise them!
 Reward them!
-Let them know that you are happy to see those positive behavior and you want that to be consistent.
+Let them know that you are happy to see that positive behaviour and you want that to be consistent.

 How do we get from here?

 Equipping social skills for a special needs child is the role of parents, friends and teachers.
 At home, parents can follow the above guidelines.

 ⇒ Related Read: Activities For Children With Special Needs

 At school, teachers should always oversee social interactions, and offer valuable support by providing specific social rules and reinforcing positive social interactions.
 This can be done by posting specific social rules easily visible and understandable by all students and reviewed periodically with the class.